Registration for the Edit-a-Thon is FREE but required to participate.

 We will begin with a tutorial on how to edit Wikipedia pages and provide a list of pages that need editing.
 Edits can be as simple as fixing broken links, adding wiki-links, and updating references.
 More experienced editors can add new content to pages, or even add new articles.

-The first step to edit articles on wikipedia is creating an account.
-We recommend you do this ahead of time, instructions for creating a Wikipedia account can be found HERE.
+The first step to editing articles on Wikipedia is creating an account.
+We recommend you do this ahead of time.
+Instructions for creating a Wikipedia account can be found HERE.

 If you have trouble, don't worry!
 We can help you troubleshoot during the Edit-a-Thon!